lawrencerowland/lawrencerowland.github.io/Portfolio-frameworks.md

 # Use cases

-1. Adopt our framework to get started on new portfolio
+1.Adopt our framework to get started on new portfolio

 ![](/images/Portfolio-frameworks/portfolio-tier1.png)

-2. Extract and modify from existing frameworks.
+2.Extract and modify from existing frameworks.

 ![](/images/Portfolio-frameworks/2020-02-P3M-categories-in-Wikipedia-neo4j-LR.png)

-3. Apply Natural Language Processing to your current project documents to find the structure of your particular business domain.
+3.Apply Natural Language Processing to your current project documents to find the structure of your particular business domain.
 ![](/images/Portfolio-frameworks/Orange-NLP-example.png)

 # Use case 1: Adopt a framework